 As you will likely never use your dog for protection what becomes even more important is what are they like to live within everyday life.
 Most of our clients tell us they would choose to purchase the same dog even if they didn’t care about protection.
 They are such a joy to live with because of their impeccable manners, complete off-leash control, and loving affectionate personalities.

-Our Executive Protection Dogs are trained in what we call Naked Dog Training.
+Our Executive Protection Dogs are trained to an extrmely high level of obedience.
 This unique approach to obedience produces impeccable manners and complete off-leash control.
 Literally, you can give a command once in a very pleasant matter-of-fact tone.
 Your dog will obey instantly regardless of the situation.
 By regardless of the situation we literally mean anywhere and everywhere, the busiest street where you live, a festival or at your friend’s cook-out.

 Our protection training for our Executive Protection Dogs is basic; “turn on”, attack and turn off.
 We just take those basic exercises and teach them on a very advanced level.
 We have found over the last 30 years what matters first and foremost in viable protection is the ability to turn your dog “on” in the first place.
 If he or she has a high level of ability biting will be easy once turned on.

 The challenge for most dogs sold for protection is they have been trained solely in Europe for dog sports.
 They are trained to “turn-on” to equipment with trainers making gestures very unique to dog sports.
 If you happen to purchase a European import with additional protection training it usually involves some time of artificial role-playing with the trainer handling the dog and the decoy (trainer posing as a threat) exchanging loud aggressive banter back and forth.